Maharashtra stalemate likely to end today

 New Delhi, Nov 07: A breakthrough in Maharashtra over the formation of the government is expected today.

-The BJP is scheduled to meet the Governor today and stake a claim to form the government.
+The BJP is scheduled to meet the Governor today and stakes a claim to form the government.
 On the other hand, the Shiv Sena has called for a meeting of its MLAs.
 On Wednesday, ministers of the BJP and Shiv Sena met for the first time after the results of the Maharashtra Assembly elections were declared.

-The meeting of the Shiv Sena MLAs is crucial as it would decide on whether to pursue the post of Chief Minister or give it up to the BJP.
+The meeting of the Shiv Sena MLAs is crucial as it would decide on whether to pursue the post of chief minister or give it up to the BJP.
 A discussion on the 50:50 arrangement that the Shiv Sena has been speaking about also would be discussed during the meeting.

 BJP responsible for political deadlock in Maharashtra, Shiv Sena must end alliance: Congress